Skip to content

 What is the average price of a restaurant menu item?

-The median menu item price is $14.00 and the mean is $21.61, measured across 1,706 single-priced items on real full-service and bar menus (ShiftTrained data, July 2026).
+The median menu item price is $14.99 and the mean is $41.25, measured across 4,237 dollar-priced items on real full-service and bar menus (ShiftTrained data, August 19, 2026).
 The gap between median and mean reflects high-priced wine, spirits, and large-format items.
+Only US-dollar menus are counted: the corpus also includes restaurants pricing in Rand, Naira, Rupees and Ringgit, and averaging those together would make the figure meaningless.

 How many menu items list allergen information?

-Only about 55% of menu items carry allergen information identifiable from the menu itself — meaning 45% give staff nothing to go on (ShiftTrained data, July 2026).
+About 45.7% of menu items carry allergen information identifiable from the menu itself, meaning 54.3% give staff nothing to go on (ShiftTrained data, August 19, 2026).
 For those items, an allergy answer depends entirely on staff training and kitchen documentation.

 Related Reading